Music

 Students will be required to attend internal lunchtime concerts as part of their musical experience and development.

-Written exams take place in June and November.
+A written exam takes place in June and November.
 Continuous assessment is ongoing throughout the year.

 Music as a FET Subject